csoftxyz/RIA_EISA/README.md

 Categorical Formalization of Recursive String-Inspired
-Symmetries: A First-Principles Approach to Quantum Field Dynamics & Recursive Algebra in Extended Integrated Symmetry: An Effective Framework for Quantum Field Dynamics Yuxuan Zhang^{a,b}, Weitong Hu^{c,*}
+Symmetries: A First-Principles Approach to Quantum Field Dynamics & Recursive Algebra in Extended Integrated Symmetry: An Effective Framework for Quantum Field Dynamics & A Z3-Graded Lie Superalgebra with Cubic Vacuum Triality Yuxuan Zhang^{a,b}, Weitong Hu^{c,*}
 ^a College of Communication Engineering, Jilin University, Changchun, China
 ^c Aviation University of Air Force, Changchun, China